Dark Matter from Evaporating Primordial Black Holes in the Early Universe: Conclusion

 \section{Conclusion}

 Production of primordial black holes can lead to a specific form of their mass spectrum, reflecting physical mechanism of their creation.
-Such mechanisms relate the mass interval and specific features of the PBH spectrum to the BSM physics at very high energy scales. \\~\\ In the recent work \cite{kousik}, it is shown how the evaporation of a singular PBH, which can be approximated as a delta function mass spectrum, can lead to the instant change of regime and contribute to the dark matter density of the universe.
+Such mechanisms relate the mass interval and specific features of the PBH spectrum to the BSM physics at very high energy scales.
+The results of our work highly depends on the values of the parameters in (\ref{LN}).
+Even though the nature of the distribution won't be affected by changing the values of the parameter but the value of $x$ corresponding to the peak value or the maximal value of the distribution will change if the parameters are modified.
+Thus, this would not modify our result as it depends on the peak value of the distribution.
+In other words, changing the values of $a$ and $b$ will skew the distribution towards the left or the right. \\~\\ In the recent work \cite{kousik}, it is shown how the evaporation of a singular PBH, which can be approximated as a delta function mass spectrum, can lead to the instant change of regime and contribute to the dark matter density of the universe.
 It was shown how the energy density of the PBH affected the density of the dark matter.
 On the same note, it is established in this work that the initial energy density of the PBHs at the very early stage of the universe expansion plays a significant role in the production of dark matter (relic abundance) as a result of PBH evaporation.
 This idea has been tested for the cases when PBHs were formed by the ZN mechanism accomplished by strongly increased probability of their formation in some interval of small PBH mass and also for the case when they were formed by the collapse of domain wall.
 In both the cases, the resulting number density of the dark matter particles is significant.
 We conclude with the claim that the dark matter production process due of the evaporation of PBHs does not depend of the mechanism of PBH formation for the same peak mass in their mass distribution.
 However, the PBH mass spectrum may be flat as it is the case for PBH formation at the post-inflational matter dominant stage of massive scalar field \cite{khlopov1}.
 There is no evident peak mass value in such case and the proper analysis of evolution of PBH dominant stage and DM production in PBH evaporation need special study, which we plan in our future work.